MateoSebF/Taller2_AREP/README.md

 # Web Server

-This is a laboratory where you can test various aspects of network connections, providing the foundation for understanding how URLs work, how sockets function to establish a basic server-client connection, and ultimately enabling you to create a web server that runs on port 35000.
-This server can respond to requests for HTML, CSS, JS, and image files, as well as have a REST API to create objects based on query parameters—all using Java's networking library.
+This laboratory allows you to explore various aspects of network connections, providing a foundation for understanding how URLs work, how sockets establish basic server-client communication, and how to create a web server running on port 35000.

+The server can handle requests for HTML, CSS, JavaScript, and image files, as well as expose a REST API that creates objects based on query parameters—all implemented using Java's networking library.

+A key feature of this project is the ability to define your own server logic using lambda functions, enabling flexible and efficient handling of different types of requests.

 ## Getting Started